 White Wine Types Chart

 White wine types are often the easiest for beginners and come in a wide range of flavors and sweetness.
+White wine pairs particularly well with seafood and is the best wine to pair with salmon.
 They are generally light or medium-bodied, so they tend to be less complex and easier for an untrained palate to explore and enjoy.
 However, white wines do tend to have higher calories in white wine, so you should make sure you stick to the standard wine pour if you’re worried.

 Here are the 10 most common white wine types by aroma, body, and sweetness: